modal-inria/MixtComp/README.md

 Boost and Nlopt libraries are required for MixtComp to compile.

-You can install them with the following command on linux:
+You can install them with the following command on Linux:
 ```
 sudo apt install cmake libboost-all-dev libnlopt-dev libeigen3-dev
 ```